Tribhuvan Sahkari University: History

 Michael Halse, then a Food and Agriculture Organization (FAO) planning adviser with NDDB, was one of the members responsible for conceptualizing this new discipline of rural management.
 Another person involved with the institute was the organizational behavior academic Dr. Kamla Chowdhry, who also served briefly as the director of the institute and played a key mentoring role in its formative years.
-The former director of the Indian Institute of Management Ahmedabad, Ravi J. Matthai, contributed through his documented learning from the Jawaja experiment.
+Ravi J. Matthai, the former director of the Indian Institute of Management, Ahmedabad, contributed through his documented learning from the Jawaja experiment.
 Matthai stressed the need for a new type of management education for working on rural development problems.
 This system would be different from the conventions found in the Indian Institutes of Management.

 The institute was originally established as a center for management and consultancy for rural development, as part of the second phase of the Operation Flood program.
 Under the leadership of Dr. Verghese Kurien, IRMA rapidly expanded its mandate to professionalize the management of rural producers' organizations and to develop a body of knowledge in the field of rural management.

-In its early years, one of the pioneering and senior faculty members was anthropologist and equity-feminist scholar Leela Dube.
+Among the institution's pioneering faculty was Leela Dube, a distinguished anthropologist and equity-feminist scholar whose work proved foundational during its early years.
 Her fieldwork across five Southeast Asian countries significantly contributed to placing the organization on the international social science research map.

-Beginning with cooperatives funded by NDDB, IRMA has reached out to the rural sector through development organizations engaged with issues of rural life, such as natural resource management (especially water and forests), rural health, local governance institutions, livelihood, migration, microfinance, and deploying IT for rural areas.

 Since its inception, the focus of IRMA has been on strengthening the management capacities in non-governmental organizations and organizations that are controlled by users of the services (rather than the conventional capital investor-centered business corporation).
 IRMA claims that its branding and commitment to a unique field of management make it unique among management institutes of India.